CD-Chief/coding-challenges/README.md

 - Learnt to use negative indexes to iterate from the back of lists
 - Need to handle the last element in an array when doing comparisons in a loop
 - Don't make assumptions unless explicitly stated
+- Visualize the problem and the solution before starting

 ## 📈 Stats
-Problems solved: 7
+Problems solved: 8
-Last updated: Oct 31, 2025
+Last updated: Nov 3, 2025